-The award is a cash bursary of £500 in each year of study.
+The award is a cash bursary of £1,000 for each year of study.

-- have a residual household income of up to £25,000 per year
+- have a residual annual household income of up to £25,000

 Your eligibility for this bursary will be re-assessed each academic year.

-Students in receipt of other bursaries or grants may not be eligible for this bursary.
+Students in receipt of certain other bursaries or awards may not be eligible.

 How to apply

-We will email you in the autumn to confirm whether you will receive this bursary for the academic year.
+We will email you by the end of November to confirm whether you will receive this bursary for the academic year.

 Our Outreach team is here to answer your questions.